QuCo84/sd-bee/readme.md

 Payable services are configured to use the sd-bee.com service where an account must be created and credits bought.

 For a minimal setup on Google Cloud Platform (hereafter GCP), you will need :
-- a Google account with facturation setup
+- a Google account (with payment setup)
-- API access
+- API access : Google Cloud Storage,
 - at least one bucket on Google Cloud Storage (GCS hereafter)

 For a minimal setup on a web server or trial setup on a PC, you will need :